webzakimbo/bcome-read-the-docs-guides/docs/source/ssh-configuration/basic-proxying.rst

 My local user is ``guillaume``, and I have ssh keys added to my agent.

-The AsciiCast below illustrates how I may interact with my servers configured in this way:
+The AsciiCast below demonstrates my configuration:

 .. raw:: html